Kotlin/KEEP/proposals/stdlib/uuid.md

 designed their logic and applications around this representation of a UUID.
 To ensure an easy transition from `java.util.UUID` to Kotlin `Uuid`, we have introduced an API for constructing UUIDs from two `Long`s as well.
 This will also facilitate the sharing of existing code that uses `java.util.UUID` among multiple platforms.

-Additionally, we have decided to introduce an API for constructing UUIDs from two `ULong`s to improve the clarity of the bits being provided, especially when the sign bit of a `Long` would be set.
+Additionally, we have decided to introduce APIs for constructing UUIDs from a `UByteArray` or two `ULong`s.
+These improve the clarity of the bits being provided, especially when the sign bit of a `Byte` or a `Long` would be set.
 For example:
 ```kotlin
 val uuid1 = Uuid.fromLongs(-0x0AF17BFF1D64BE2CL, -0x58E9BB99AABC0000L)
 val uuid2 = Uuid.fromULongs(0xF50E8400E29B41D4uL, 0xA716446655440000uL)